 1. Map the entire experience in a workshop with your Hiring Manager

-At my interim contract at Swipeguide, one of the first things we did was establish what touchpoints a candidate would have when they are sourced or if they applied.
-There were 27 touchpoints with each candidate!
+At one of our clients, Swipeguide, the first thing we did was establish what touch-points a candidate would have when they are sourced or if they applied.
+There were 27 touch-points with each candidate!
 This included emails, conversations, WhatsApp messages, careers site content, website content, and social media content.

 If you are struggling to get a hire, I recommend doing a quick brainstorm with the hiring manager to see what candidate journey enhancements you could make.